Exotic, flavorful, and comforting, this exquisite curried pumpkin carrot soup will warm — and please you — to your very core!

 - 2 cups carrots

 - 8 cups vegetable broth or chicken broth

 - 3 tbsp.
 Splenda or sugar

-- 3 tbsp.
-Brown Sugar Diabeti-sweet or brown sugar or Splenda brown sugar mix
+- 3 tbsp. brown sugar or Splenda brown sugar mix

 - 1 pkg. of the small Frontier Soup Autumn Pumpkin mix (use just half if it’s their large mix) — or you can use 3 tbsp. of your favorite curry powder mixed with 1 tbsp. pumpkin pie spice

 Start by shredding the carrots or chopping them very finely (or take the easy route and throw them into your mini food processor and make small pieces almost instantly).
 Mix up your stock with warm water (if you are using the paste kind) or pull out your boxes or cans of ready-made broth.
 Put the broth and carrots into a large pan on medium high heat on your stovetop.

 Add your can of pumpkin, the two sweeteners (yes, you could use just one, but it really is better with two — and don’t forget to taste before you get ready to serve, you may want to add a little more), and the package of Autumn Pumpkin soup mix (or your own curry powder and pumpkin pie spice).
 [My advice is to buy the soup spice mix.
 It is a wonderful blend.
 I buy ten packets at a time, so I always have it on hand.
 It’s small.
 It doesn’t take up much room.]
 Stir well.
 Continue to cook until the carrots are tender.
 Add the cream.
 Taste.
 Adjust the sweetness, if you like.
 Serve!